e-ReColNat/blur/README.md

 with 	API_KEY 	: your private API_KEY
 	IP		: your public IP
-Several IPs can be user wuth the same API_KEY, just add one line per IP
+Several IPs can be user wuth the same API_KEY, just add one line per IP You can use wildcards "*" at the end of the IP to allow a whole network/subnet

 ## Call api (IP must have been authorized)